 For students at a UK based Prep School, all applications are made via their Prep School.
 They will be able to advise on the suitability of a particular scholarship and the assessment process.

-For internal students, the Master of Scholars, along with Heads of Department and the Lower School Housemaster will propose suitable candidates to the Headmaster for consideration.
+For internal students, the Teacher in Charge of Scholars, along with Heads of Department and the Head of Lower School will propose suitable candidates to the Head for consideration.
 Internal candidates will then follow the same assessment process as external applicants.

 Sixth Form (16+) Scholarships

 The full range of scholarships is available for Sixth Form applicants.
-For internal students, the Master of Scholars, along with Heads of Department, will propose suitable candidates to the Headmaster for consideration.
+For internal students, the Teacher in Charge of Scholars, along with Heads of Department, will propose suitable candidates to the Head for consideration.

-An assessment process takes place in the Michaelmas term of the Fifth Year (Year 11).
+An assessment process for candidates applying for Music and Sport scholarships takes place in the Michaelmas term of the Fifth Year (Year 11).
+For Art, Design & Technology and Drama scholarships, the assessments take place in February of Year 11.
 Please see the relevant scholarship pages for further details.
 All students must also meet the necessary academic requirements.
-Internal candidates will be proposed for a scholarship application by the Master of Scholars and the relevant Heads of Department.
+Internal candidates will be proposed for a scholarship application by the Teacher in Charge of Scholars and the relevant Heads of Department.